tchen00/MKS21X-FinalProject/README.md

 - **Tammy** :sob:
 	- did a lot of debugging of the Driver
 	- combined all the classes and put them to use under one main
 	- made the life.csv presentable for demos
 ### DAY 12 - Jan 14, 2019
 - **Grace** :octocat:
 	- wrote clearAll method in OurCalendar
+- **Tammy** :sob:
+	- attempted to delete events (need to research more about this)
+	- add proper time in the Driver
+		- had issues with atom at home so might resort to gedit for now

 FUTURE TO-DO LIST:
 	- clear csv file if user asks